-DURATION OF ECEC ATTENDANCE IN YFARS
+DURATION OF ECEC ATTENDANCE IN YEARS

-In this part, we focus on the effect of duration in ECEC, meaning the number of years spent in that often as entrance age in the ECEC literature - in most cases, children do not after starting.
+In this part, we focus on the effect of duration in ECEC, meaning the number of years spent in after starting.
 A meta-analysis on U.S. ECEC programs from 1960 to 2007 found that programs with an earlier entrance age in comparison to later entrance ages had slightly larger positive effects on developmental outcomes (Li et al., 2020).
 Surprisingly, programs with longer duration had smaller average effect sizes than shorter duration programs (Li et al., 2020).
 In general, effects of different starting ages are mostly moderate and tend to fade out in the long run (Melhuish et al., 2015; Sammons et al., 2008).